developerstephanieb/latex_reference/01_fundamentals/04_page_layout.md

 \newpage

 \section{Main Content}
 This is the second page.
-It automatically uses the default 'fancy' pagestyle we defined, with the page number in the top right.
+It automatically uses the default \texttt{fancy}
+pagestyle defined, with the page number in the top right.

 \end{document}
 ```